-30 Fun Facts You Never Knew About Coca-Cola
+30 Coca-Cola Facts You Never Knew

 Is there any brand that's more ingrained in American living than Coca-Cola?
 Coke is the perfect drink to complement your popcorn at the movie theater, it's a part of combo meals at restaurant chains, and it's just plain fun to drink.
 If you can't get enough of the classic soda, you'll love these 30 Coca-Cola facts.
 They'll make your next Coke bottle even more fun.